OWASP/Docker-Security/D02 - Patch Management Strategy.md

 ### When to patch what?

+In short: patch often and automated.

-Depending on the patch domains mentioned above there are different approaches how patching can be achieved.
+Depending on the patch domains mentioned above there are different approaches how proper patching can be achieved.
 Important is to have a patch strategy for each component.
 Your patch strategy should handle _regular_ and _emergency_ patches.
 You also need to be prepared for testing patches and rollback procedures.

-If you aren't in an environment which has change or patch policies or processes,  following is recommended (test procedures omitted for simplicity):
+If you aren't in an environment which has change or patch policies or processes, the following is recommended (test procedures omitted for simplicity):

-* Define a time span in which outstanding patches will be applied on a _regular basis_.
-This can be different for each patch domain but it doesn't have to.
-Differences may arise due to different threat scenarios: An exposed container or API from your orchestration software which you need to expose has a higher threat level.
+* Define a time span in which pending patches will be applied on a _regular basis_.
+This process should be automated.
+* This can be different for each patch domain -- as the risk might be different -- but it doesn't have to.
+It may differ due to different risks: An exposed container, an API from your orchestration software or a severe kernel bug a higher risk then container the DB backend or a piece of middleware.
-* Execute patch cycles and monitor them for success and failures.
+* Execute patch cycles and monitor them for success and failures, see below.
 * For critical patches to your environment where the time span between the regular patches is too large for an attacker you need to define a policy for emergency patches which need to be followed in such a case.
 You also need a team which tracks critical vulnerabilities and patches, e.g. through vendor announcements or through security mailing lists.
 Emergency patches are normally applied within days or about a week.

 Keep in mind that some patches require a restart of their service, a new deployment (container image) or even a reboot (host) to become effective.
 If this won't be done, your patching otherwise could be as effective as just not to patch.
 Technical details when to restart a service, a host or initiate a new deployment need to be defined in the the patch plan too.